Protecting Deep Learning Model Copyrights with Adversarial Example-Free Reuse Detection: Background

 We aim to safeguard the copyright of DNNs by detecting model reuse relations.
 Initially, the model owner trains a \emph{victim model} using his/her own resources, including the labeled data and the computational resource.
 Then model reuse methods are applied to the victim model to obtain a \emph{surrogate model}, or a reused copy, which demonstrates comparable performance at a lower cost on similar or new tasks.
 We consider the assessment of whether a reuse relationship constitutes an unauthorized exploit as a non-technical issue and focus on the detection of the reuse relation.

-Given a victim model $f_v$ and a \emph{suspect model} $f_s$, the task of the reuse detector is to determine whether $f_s$ is a positive suspect model, i.e., a surrogate model obtained by applying reuse methods to $f_v$, or a negative suspect model trained from scratch or irrelevant to $f_v$.
-The reuse detector may require a set of negative suspect models $\{f_{r,i}\}_{i=1}^{R}$ trained independently of the victim model serving as references to make the decision.
-Such models are called \emph{reference models}\footnote{In practice, hyperparameter tuning process (e.g., grid search) produces multiple independently trained models that can be used as reference models.}.
-Depending on the access of the reuse detector to the models, the detection methods can be divided into two categories: white-box and black-box methods.
+Given a victim model $f_v(\mycdot;\theta_v)$ and a \emph{suspect model} $f_s(\mycdot;\theta_s)$, the task of the reuse detector is to ascertain whether $f_s(\mycdot;\theta_s)$ is a positive suspect model, i.e., a surrogate model derived from $f_v(\mycdot;\theta_v)$ via reuse methods, or a negative suspect model, independently trained or unrelated to $f_v(\mycdot;\theta_v)$.
+To facilitate this determination, the reuse detector typically employs a set of \emph{reference models} $\{f_{r_i}(\mycdot;\theta_{r_i})\}_{i=1}^{R}$~\cite{lukas_deep_2021,li_modeldiff_2021,chen_copy_2022}.
+Each reference model shares the same structure as the victim model but is trained independently\footnote{In practice, hyperparameter tuning process (e.g., grid search) produces multiple independently trained models that can be used as reference models.}, providing a reference for the detector to make the decision.
+This independence ensures that the reference models represent typical variations in model behavior when trained without knowledge transfer from $f_v(\mycdot;\theta_v)$.
+For brevity, we will omit the parameters $\theta_v$ (and $\theta_s$, $\theta_{r_i}$) when they are clear from the context or not important, and use $f_v$ (and $f_s$, $f_{r_i}$) to represent the model.

+Depending on the access of the reuse detector to the models, the detection methods can be divided into two categories: \emph{white-box} and \emph{black-box} methods.
 In the white-box setting, the detector has access to the internals of the neural networks and the final probability output.
 While in the black-box setting, the detector only has access to the final probability output.
 In either case, we assume that a subset of the training data of the victim model is available for the reuse detector (e.g., the model owners themselves are searching for surrogate models).

+Another important aspect for detection is the reuse type of the suspect model.
+Depending on whether the suspect model has the same structure and the same classification task as the victim model, its reuse type can be classified as \emph{homogeneous} or \emph{heterogeneous}.
+A homogeneous suspect model has the same structure as the victim model and is used for the same classification task.
+On the other hand, a heterogeneous suspect model has a different structure or is used for a different classification task.
+Detecting heterogeneous surrogate models is usually more challenging.
+To the best of our knowledge, in previous work, only ModelDiff~\cite{li_modeldiff_2021} could handle transfer learning reuse cases, but it is not good at dealing with the other two heterogeneous reuse types.
+We propose a benchmark Reuse Zoo covering different types of surrogate models for DNN reuse detector evaluation, and we elaborate on the construction details in Section~\ref{sec:bench}.